2009 Standard Bank Pro20

-The 2008–09 Standard Bank Pro20 was the sixth running of Standard Bank Pro20 Series.
-It saw the Cape Cobras win their first title having previously lost in two finals.
+The 2008–09 Standard Bank Pro20 was the sixth edition of the Standard Bank Pro20 Series and the sixth edition of the CSA T20 Challenge overall.
 For the first time in the competition's history the semi-finals were best of three contests, both semis went to the third match and both were tied, the finalists were decided by a super over tie breaker.
 The series began on 21 January 2009 and finished with the final on 21 February 2009.